-FINDING: The applicant did not identify any need for a survey or other improvement requirements.
+FINDING: Comments from the City Engineer did not identify any need for a survey or other improvement requirements.
 This criterion is not applicable.

 Sec.
 15.410.050. - Final map requirements.

 Within two years of the approval of a partition, the partitioner shall have prepared and submitted to the city planning official a final partition map prepared by a licensed surveyor and any other materials or documents required by the approval.